 2. Trim Your Hair Every Six Weeks

-A lot of people don’t think cutting your hair will help grow hair faster.
-And although it doesn’t actually grow hair faster, it will eliminate split ends, which could lead to shorter hair.
+A lot of people don’t think cutting your hair will help grow long hair faster.
+And although it doesn’t actually make the hair grow, it will eliminate split ends, which could lead to shorter hair.
 The best analogy I have ever heard is to think of your hair like a piece of rope.
 When rope starts to fray, you have to burn the piece that is frayed, or else it will continue to fray further up the rope.
 If you have split ends, and you don’t trim them, they may continue to split further up your hair, causing breakage.
 Breakage means shorter hair.
-We can’t have that if we are trying to grow hair faster.
+We can’t have that if we are trying to grow long hair faster.

 You don’t have to cut a lot of hair off.
 Just be very sure to express to your hair stylist that you are trying to grow it out, and want to just cut the split ends.
 Also be sure to let them know not to cut off more than a quarter/half-an-inch.
 The better communication you give to your stylist, the better he/she can understand what you want and deliver it to you.

-You probably always hear that prenatal vitamins grow hair faster.
-I have researched that topic a lot in the past, and it turns out that the abundance of hormones produced while pregnant is what will really grow hair faster, not the prenatal vitamins.
+You probably always hear that prenatal vitamins grow long hair faster.
+I have researched that topic a lot in the past, and it turns out that the abundance of hormones produced while pregnant is what will really grow your hair fast, not the prenatal vitamins.

 Here is a hair lesson: For normal people, at any given time, 90% of their hair is in the growth phase, while the other 10% is in a resting phase.
 This is why your hair grows back uneven after a haircut.
 After the resting phase, your hair follicle prepares for the shedding phase.
 It is normal for anyone to lose about 50-100 hair strands per day.